cs3733-d25/Assignment4/README.md

 })
 ```
 c.
 Compile the Typescript server.ts file
 d.
 Create a node.js Typescript Run Configuration named production server.
-See settings on the next page.

-5. You should now be able to view your application by running either the Vite development server or the production server
+5. You should now be able to view your application by running either the Vite development
+    server or the production server

 ---
 ## AI Policy